annaleebeltran/readME/READMENEW.md

 * [Questions](#-Contact-Information)

 # Installation
-Type node index.js to run file
+Please use node index.js to run file

 # Usage
-Make sure to open termial in the right file to run file
+Make sure to open the terminal to the right file to run it

 # License
-GPL-3.0
+Apache-2.0

 # Contributors
 Annalee

 # Tests
-N/A
+n/A

 # Contact Information
-* GitHub Username: annaleebeltran
+* GitHub Username: annalee.beltran
 * Contact Email: annalee.beltranusaf@gmail.com